Technigo/project-pizza-bot/README.md

 # Pizza Bot

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+We created a responsive desktopfirst text-based pizza chatbot using Javascript and pair-programming.

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?

-THE PROBLEM(S)
-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?

-2020-09-06:
 We started straight away with the week's task from Iteration 1 and so on.
-Googled some and everything went very well and worked until... iteration 6, that was when the first real problems took place, we discussed, googled some, checked the JS-code a lot, tested some things and things worked out accept when:
+Googled some and everything went very well and worked until... iteration 6, that was when the first real problems took place, we discussed, googled some, checked the Javascript-code a lot, tested some things and things worked out accept when:

 - writing something false (for exampel hamburger) and we got to "Select a pizza from the menu" + ok:
 - "Enter the name of the pizza you want to order today:" + hamburger + ok: